Most of the rides I remember best didn’t have a goal.

 You don’t panic as easily when things aren’t clear.

-You’re okay not knowing what’s next for a while.
+You become comfortable not knowing what comes next for a while.

 Solitude Without Isolation